wpsharks/s2member-kb/questions/2015/227-how-do-i-manually-uninstall-s2member.md

 1. Delete the *s2Member Framework* plugin.
 Select "Yes, Delete these files and data" when prompted.
 1. Using your preferred method of file access on your web server, delete the `/wp-content/plugins/s2member-pro/`directory.
 This should be the only s2Member directory remaining if you followed the instructions above.
 If it is not, review the **s2Member Folders** section above and delete the remaining folders after careful review of their contents as described.

-## How to Reinstall s2Member and Save Existing Configuration
+## How do I reinstall s2Member and save existing configuration?

 If you're having some problems with s2Member and you just need to remove and reinstall the plugin, follow this checklist: